esphome/esphome-docs/components/lvgl.rst

 ``line``
 ********

-The Line widget is capable of drawing straight lines between a set of points.
+The line widget is capable of drawing straight lines between a set of points.

 .. figure:: /components/images/lvgl_line.png
     :align: center